1902 Auburn Tigers football team

 The 1902 Auburn Tigers football team represented Auburn University in the 1902 college football season.
 The team finished the season with a record of 2–4–1.
 The Tigers were coached by two men that year: Ralph S. Kent and M. S. Harvey.
 A little over halfway through the season, Kent stepped down after going 2–2–1.
 Harvey followed and in his only season as head coach went 0–2.
-The Tigers only played one true home game in Auburn, the November 15 game against Clemson.
-The Tigers played their other home games in either Birmingham or Atlanta.
+The Tigers only played one true home game in Auburn, Alabama, on November 15 against Clemson.